Contributing Updates to EdMatrix

 This field is optional.
-It indicates the origin of the description (not of the standard itself).
+It indicates the origin or author of the description (not of the standard itself).
 Typically it is a reference to a person, group, or organization.
 The information will not appear on the website but will be retained in the source code for reference by people making future changes.

 Following the front matter, the body of the document should contain a description of standard.
 The first paragraph will show in the standards table.
 The balance of the body (if any) will only appear in the detail page - accessed by clicking (more) in the table.
 Use Markdown syntax to incorporate rich text features including links.

 The full name of the standard (often an expansion of the acronym) should appear in bold within the first sentence of the description.